bjmorgan/site-analysis/docs/source/guides/reference_workflow.md

   - Can be a single species string (e.g., `"O"`) or a list of species (e.g., `["O", "Ti"]`)
   - Typically framework atoms are used to avoid issues with different mobile ion counts

-- **Alignment Metric**: The `align_metric` parameter (default: `'rmsd'`) determines what distance measurement is minimized:
+- **Alignment Metric**: The `align_metric` parameter (default: `'rmsd'`) determines what distance measurement is minimised:
-  - `'rmsd'`: Root-mean-square deviation - minimizes the average distance between corresponding atoms across both structures
+  - `'rmsd'`: Root-mean-square deviation - minimises the average distance between corresponding atoms across both structures
-  - `'max_dist'`: Maximum distance - minimizes the maximum distance between any corresponding atom pair (focuses on the largest misalignment)
+  - `'max_dist'`: Maximum distance - minimises the maximum distance between any corresponding atom pair (focuses on the largest misalignment)

 - **Tolerance**: The `align_tolerance` parameter (default: `1e-4`) controls the convergence criteria for the alignment optimization algorithm.
 A smaller value (e.g., 1e-5) requires more precise alignment, while a larger value (e.g., 1e-3) allows quicker convergence with potentially less precise alignment.